Stay Well Recognized Black Seniors for Older Americans Month

 These days, the older generation is working past retirement for many reasons.
 The biggest one is income.

-Retirement income is often based on many individual and socio-economic factors, like financial awareness, types of jobs worked, opportunities to advance, income growth, race, gender, support and more.
-Given that, even people with IRAs, pensions and retirement plans may have to lighten up their lifestyles to enjoy a better quality of life later.
+Retirement income is often based on many individual and socio-economic factors, like financial awareness, types of jobs worked, opportunities to advance, income growth, race, gender, support, and more.
+Given that, even people with IRAs, pensions, and retirement plans may have to lighten up their lifestyles to enjoy a better quality of life later in life.

 Consider someone with $400,000 in their 401k retirement plan.
 Looking at the figures, it seems like a good chunk of change.
 But if they were to retire at 65 and live until 85, they would only receive $20,000 per year for their expenses, with no investments.

 Getting older is not a death sentence.
 Rather, it’s another phase in life that’s full and rewarding.
 You get a chance to stress less, laugh more, stay connected and do the things that provide a better quality of life and longer life expectancy.
-Programs outside of Medicare and Social Security, like the U.S. Health and Human Services’ Stay Well campaign, still offer several resources for seniors to live a healthy life.
+Programs outside of Medicare and Social Security, like the U.S. Health and Human Services’ Stay Well campaign, offered several resources that helped seniors live a healthy life.

 Visit the Stay Well Health Hub to learn about different health-related topics.
 For caretakers or service providers, visit OAM Activity Ideas to see how you can participate in volunteering during Older Americans Month.